iotaledger/secret-storage/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Distributed under the Apache License.
+See LICENSE for more information.

-## Contact